 What to expect?

 I also offer outdoor walking therapy.
-Your first consultation will be in my practice and then I will meet you at an arranged place which we have checked you are comfortable with, and we will meet there the same time every week for a 50 minute walk.
+Your first session will be online and then I will meet you at an arranged place which we have checked you are comfortable with, and we will meet there the same time every week for a 50 minute walk.
 It is easier sometimes to think when we are walking and have nature around us.
 It will be in a mixture of open space and woodland.
 It is easy to park.

 Where do I work?

-I have a practice in Ascott under Wychwood and North Oxford.
+I have a practice in Ascott under Wychwood and North Oxford and am offering on line sessions during COVID.
 I also offer outdoor therapy so that we can walk in nature if you would prefer that.

 Training, qualifications & experience